-Invitrogen[TM] FluoSpheres[TM] Fluorescent Microspheres are manufactured using high-quality, ultraclean polystyrene microspheres.
-These microspheres are loaded with Invitrogen[TM] proprietary dyes, resulting in bright fluorescent microspheres.
+Molecular Probes' FluoSpheres® microspheres are manufactured using high-quality, ultraclean polystyrene microspheres.
+These microspheres are loaded with Molecular Probes' proprietary dyes, making them the brightest fluorescent microspheres available.
 With our special staining methods, all of the fluorescent dye molecules are contained inside each polystyrene microsphere, instead of merely on the bead's surface.
 The protective environment within the bead shields the dye from many of the environmental effects that cause quenching or photobleaching of exposed fluorophores.
 The method we employ also ensures the narrow distribution of fluorescence intensity and size.
-The stability, uniformity, and reproducibility of the FluoSpheres[TM] microspheres, as well as the extensive selection of colors available, make them the preferred tools for research assays that use fluorescence.
-In addition, fluorescent microspheres are potentially more sensitive than colorimetric methods in most of the major microsphere-based test systems presently in use, including microsphere-agglutination tests, filter-separation tests, particle-capture ELISA methods, and two-particle sandwich techniques.
-Precautions are taken throughout the manufacturing process to ensure that the microparticles are kept free of contaminating agents.
-The final product is sold as a suspension in ultrapure water, in most cases containing 2-mM azide or 0.02% thimerosal as a preservative.
+The stability, uniformity and reproducibility of the FluoSpheres microspheres, as well as the extensive selection of colors available, make them the preferred tools for research and diagnostic assays that use fluorescence.
+In addition, fluorescent microspheres are potentially more sensitive than colorimetric methods in most, if not all, of the major microsphere-based diagnostic test systems presently in use, including microsphere-agglutination tests, filterseparation tests, particle-capture ELISA methods and two-particle sandwich techniques.
+Every possible precaution is made throughout the manufacturing process to ensure that the microparticles are kept free of contaminating agents.
+The final product is sold as a suspension in ultrapure water, in most cases containing 2 mM azide or 0.02% thimerosal as a preservative.

-Surface properties
+Surface Properties

-FluoSpheres[TM] are available with 3 different surface functional groups, making them compatible with many conjugation strategies.
-Our fluorescent dyes have a negligible effect on surface properties of the polystyrene beads or on their protein adsorption.
-Anionic FluoSpheres[TM] with sulfate- or carboxylate-modified surface groups have been used most frequently in biological applications due to their broader availability and tendency to bind less to negatively charged cell surfaces.
-Cationic microspheres with amine-modified surface groups have been used less frequently, but may have some distinct advantages for certain applications, since they are stable in alkaline pH conditions and high concentrations of multivalent anions such as calcium and magnesium.
+FluoSpheres are available with four different surface functional groups, making them compatible with a variety of conjugation strategies.
+Our fluorescent dyes have a negligible effect on the surface properties of the polystyrene beads or on their protein adsorption.
+Anionic FluoSpheres having aldehyde-sulfate, sulfate or carboxylate-modified surface groups have been used most frequently in biological applications due to their broader general availability and because they are less likely to bind to negatively charged cell surfaces.
+Cationic microspheres having amine-modified surface groups have been used less frequently, but may have some distinct advantages for certain applications, since they are stable to alkaline pH conditions and to high concentrations of multivalent anions such as calcium and magnesium.
 We caution, however, that the surface properties have an important role in the functional utility of the microspheres; we cannot guarantee the suitability of a particular bead type for all applications.

-Carboxylate-modified FluoSpheres[TM]
+Carboxylate-Modified FluoSpheres